Boot Firmware Overview

 U-Boot

 U-Boot provides the functionality for the hand-off between the primary boot device and the secondary boot device.
-It will select the appropriate boot devices, load the Linux kernel, select Linux device tree based on detected HW configuration, and then boot Linux.
+It will select the appropriate boot devices, load the Linux kernel, select Linux device tree based on the detected hardware configuration, and then boot Linux.

 QSPI Component and QSPI Update

-QSPI used in commercial grade SOM is MT25QU512ABB8E12-0SIT, QSPI used in I-grade SOM is MT25QU512ABB8E12-0AAT.
-The QSPI has locking functionality - refer to linked datasheets on Micron for details.
+QSPI used in a commercial grade SOM is MT25QU512ABB8E12-0SIT.
+The QSPI used in I-grade SOM is MT25QU512ABB8E12-0AAT.
+The QSPI has locking functionality.
+For details, refer to linked datasheets on Micron.

-If developers are developing on AMD released starter kits, QSPI image is locked and the only section that should need update is the Image A/B section along with the persistent registers.
+If you are developing on AMD released Starter Kits, the QSPI image is locked and the only section that should need an update is the Image A/B section along with the persistent registers.

-However, if developers are developing their own carrier cards, the production SOM’s QSPI section is not locked.
-The entire QSPI can be customized by customers to meet their boot firmware requirements for their production designs.
+However, if you are developing your own carrier cards, the production SOM’s QSPI section is not locked.
+The entire QSPI can be customized to meet your boot firmware requirements for your production designs.

 License